dwho0937wei-dotcom/AI-Driven_Long-term_Deposit_Offers/README.md

 However, that is when reading the data description given to me in this problem becomes significant.
 When reading the description carefully, I've realized that features job, marital, education, default, housing, and loan have the value "unknown" interpreted as their missing value.
-I decided on a whim to count the value 999 in feature pdays as a missing value too even though it means that the customer hasn't been previously contacted.
+I decided on a whim to count the value 999 in feature pdays as a missing value too even though it means that the customer hasn't been previously contacted according to the data description.

 When creating a dictionary of the specified features with their corresponding frequency of missing values, I have: